Mahi-markus/Cat_API_golang-beego-/README.md

 ## Testing

-To test the application, open another terminal and run the following commands:
+To test the application, open another terminal inside the "Cat_API_golang-beego-" folder and run the following commands:

 1. Run all tests:
     ```bash